ruthrootz/learn-vim/README.md

 Note: to get `cmd-/` to work (the way it does in VSCode) I had to remap nerdcommenter's `NERDCommenterToggle` to `++`.
 (Any unused keybinding should work.)
 Then in iTerm2 preferences I added a binding for `cmd-/` to send `++` as text.
 You can see the two lines in my `init.vim` for reference.

-* Add `set scrolloff=999` to your config file to keep yyour cursor in the middle of the screen when moving up/down.
+* Add `set scrolloff=999` to your config file to keep your cursor in the middle of the screen when moving up/down.
 Much less disorienting.

 ### .vimrc